sanamhosseinzadeh/paper_moho_inversion_Makran/README.md

 - `Makran_satellite_based_data/` (Section *Moho Depth in the Makran Zone, SE Iran*)
 - `study_area_map_GMT_scripts/` map of the study area, Makran, SE Iran (Figure 1).

-Each folder includes relevant subfolders, data, scripts, and a README file that describes its structure and usage.
+Each folder includes relevant subfolders, data, scripts, and a `README,md` file that describes its structure and usage.

 ---